2020 Case Studies in Data Analysis Competition

 Teams interested in participating in the Case Study 2 must submit their prediction result (an excel file with two columns: podcast ID, the number of predicted reviews.
 Please do not round the results into integer numbers) for each of the podcast in the unlabeled data set by this date to Dr. Kathryn Morrison (firstname.lastname@example.org).
 Please name the file as CaseStudyNumber_TeamLeaderFullName_UniversityName.xlsx.
 This prediction result will take 30% of your final poster judging score.

-We require that the number of team members (either undergraduate students or graduate students) in a team should be not more than 4.
+- Teams interested in participating in the competition must register it.
+The registration information should include: Names and e-mails of team leader, team members and faculty mentor(s), university name, case study number, presentation title.
+We require that the number of team members (either undergraduate students or graduate students) in a team should be not be more than 4.

 Each poster is recommended to contain the following information: